CrawlForge

 How to Use CrawlForge with Vercel AI SDK

 Build AI apps with live web data using CrawlForge and the Vercel AI SDK.
-Add web scraping tools to your AI chatbot in under 10 minutes.
+Add web scraping tools to your LLM chatbot or agent in under 10 minutes.

 C